 The implementation of the National Contingency Plan will involve establishment of a Tactical Coordinating Group (TCG) and a Strategic Coordinating Group (SCG) under the chairmanship of a senior police officer, or senior local authority officer if there is no immediate threat to life.
 These Groups will cover many of the functions previously carried out by the Shoreline Response Centre when pollution threatens the coastline.
 The SCG's primary function is to co-ordinate the overall strategic shoreline response and clean-up activity.
-For an incident within ABP Southampton's statutory area, it is highly likely that the SCG will be established at Hampshire Police HQ at Netley, with a fall-back location at Hampshire County Council's Offices in Winchester.
+For an incident within ABP Southampton's statutory area, it is highly likely that the SCG will be established at Hampshire & Isle of Wight Fire and Rescue Service and Police Headquarters in Eastleigh, with a fall-back location at Hampshire County Council's Offices in Winchester.
 Appropriate members of the OMT (as indicated at 2.2 above) will re-deploy as requested by the MCA and Hampshire County Council.
 The OMT / TCG will retain responsibility for tactical marine response to the incident.
 Hampshire and Isle of Wight Local Resilience Forum Emergency Response Arrangements will also be activated at the TCG and SCG.